DrewDouglass/Inteviews/interview-questions.md

 1. How would you select just the first record and only the column `FirstName`?

 ```
-(Code off the top of my head, semi-pseudo)
-FROM Persons SELECT FirstName WHERE Id = 1
+SELECT Firstname from Persons WHERE Id = 1
 ```

 2. How would you select all the records where the `FirstName` is "Peter" and the `LastName` is "Jackson"?

 ```
-(Code off the top of my head, semi-pseudo)
-FROM Persons SELECT * WHERE FirstName = Peter and LastName = Jackson
+SELECT FirstName, LastName
+FROM Persons
+WHERE FirstName='Peter' AND LastName='Jackson'
 ```

 3. How would you select all the records where the `LastName` starts with an "s"?

 ```
-[Put Your Answer Here]
+SELECT *
+FROM Persons
+WHERE LOWER(LastName) LIKE 's%'
 ```

 4. How would you select all the records where the `FirstName` is alphabetically between "Brent" and "Linus"?